 J Am Acad Dermatol.
 2020 Nov;83(5):1298-1303.

-Evaluation of platelet-rich plasma as a treatment for androgenetic alopecia: A randomized controlled trial
+Platelet-rich plasma as a treatment for androgenetic alopecia

 Background: Platelet-rich plasma (PRP) shows promise as an androgenetic alopecia (AGA) treatment.